Manuel-7tin/A_Simplle_Shell_in_C/README.md

 **Simple Shell Program**

 This is a simple shell program that allows users to execute basic shell commands.
-It was created using Python and is designed to be easy to use and modify.
+It was created using C and is designed to be easy to use and modify.

 **Getting Started**